Erdoğan sets out EU dream in Ankara palace

 He demanded that EU states shared hydrocarbon resources with Turkey in the eastern Mediterranean, while rejecting current "maximalist maps that have no validity".

-He sought Western acquiescence to keeping Turkish troops in Libya.
+He also sought Western acquiescence for keeping Turkish troops in Libya.

 "If we had not struggled against that putschist Haftar, the Government of National Accord there, which is recognised by the international community, would have been destroyed.
 Our presence there has prolonged the life of the Government of National Accord," Erdoğan said, referring to Khalifa Haftar, a French-backed warlord.

-He also called for EU help in handing over what he called "Feto-member terrorists", a catch-all term for his political enemies, many of whom have sought asylum in Europe.
+He called for EU help in handing over what he called "Feto-member terrorists", a catch-all term for his political enemies, many of whom have sought asylum in Europe.

-And he listed "updating the Customs Union" and "providing visa liberalisation to Turkish citizens", as well as restarting EU accession talks among his priorities.
+And Erdoğan listed "updating the Customs Union" and "providing visa liberalisation to Turkish citizens", as well as restarting EU accession talks, among his priorities.